Le-Gris/minicon2024/slides.md

 <v-clicks>

-- 5 random tasks
+- 5 random tasks each (N=1729)
 - **Goal**: generate the correct output grid
 - Describe solution in words
 </v-clicks>

 <!--
-[click] We got over 1700 online workers to do 5 random tasks using the browser interface shown here.
+[click] We got over 1700 online workers to do 5 randomly selected tasks using the browser interface shown here.

-The tasks were sampled from either the training set or the evaluation set

 [click] The main instruction to participants was to infer the underlying transformation by _generating_ the correct output grid given a test input.